RahulBhalley/favorite-research-papers/reinforcement-learning-fast-and-slow.md

 ## Episodic Meta Reinforcement Learning

-Later the paper draws a connection between episodic and meta reinforcement learning claiming that we both go with hand-in-hand they tend to leverage the powers of both learning system worlds (episodic memory and meta learning).
+Later the paper draws a connection between episodic and meta reinforcement learning claiming that when both go with hand-in-hand they tend to leverage the powers of both learning system worlds (episodic memory and meta learning).
 Episodic Meta RL is made possible using sequencial neural networks such as recurrent neural networks.

 ## Implications for Psychology and Neuroscience